jersonmartinez/Vagrant/Initial-Debian/README.md

 ## Documentation

-### Initial test on the creation of a virtual machine.
+### Initial test on the creation of a virtual machine

 Initialize the virtual machine with the box: `debian/jessie64` to `VirtualBox`.